In this article, we will be answering your question, ‘is garlic low FODMAP?’

-A spice common in Indian cooking is Asafoetida, also known as Hing, which has a similar flavour to garlic.
-Due to its strong flavour, this is a suitable low-FODMAP flavouring alternative to garlic.
+A spice common in Indian cooking is Asafoetida, also known as Hing, which has a similar flavor to garlic.
+Due to its strong flavor, this is a suitable low-FODMAP flavoring alternative to garlic.

-Asafoetida is an excellent alternative to include in savoury dishes such as stews and vegetable dishes to mimic garlic flavour.
-Asafoetida can also be used to enhance fish, egg and cheese dishes.
+Asafoetida is an excellent alternative to include in savory dishes such as stews and vegetable dishes to mimic garlic flavor.
+Asafoetida can also be used to enhance fish, egg, and cheese dishes.

-Due to Asafoetida’s full-bodied and intense flavour, ½ teaspoon can replace two minced garlic cloves.
+Due to Asafoetida’s full-bodied and intense flavor, ½ teaspoon can replace two minced garlic cloves.

 Low FODMAP garlic-inspired recipes

 Cooking without garlic can be challenging because it is part of many recipes.
-However, using the alternatives we have recommended will provide you with lots of flavours without the FODMAPs.
+However, using the alternatives we have recommended will provide you with lots of flavors without the FODMAPs.

 To help you further, we have included some delicious recipes: